Treptichnus

 Treptichnus is a genus of trace fossils (with modern analogues) representing a three-dimensional burrow.
 These fossil traces are known from marine, brackish, and freshwater deposits from the Ediacaran (550 million years ago) to the Upper Oligocene (24 mya).

 Treptichnus represents the oldest known example of a complex, three-dimensional burrow.
-Its ichnospecies, Treptichnus pedum, is of major paleontological importance as it defines the global boundary between the Ediacaran and Cambrian periods (539 mya).
+One of its ichnospecies, Treptichnus pedum, is of major paleontological importance as it defines the global boundary between the Ediacaran and Cambrian periods (539 mya).

 Etymology

 The name Treptichnus is derived from the Greek words trépō (τρέπω), meaning "to turn", and íchnos (ἴχνος), meaning "trace", forming the literal translation "turned trace", which describes the fossil's distinctive zigzag burrow pattern.